Pectojin/duplicati-client/README.md

     duc params --disable

+# Export backups
+The export command enables building backup configuration files through the CLI.
+The Duplicati client will pull the necessary information on the selected backup and construct a configuration file.
+The configuration file can be exported in either YAML or JSON depending on preference

+    duc export backup [id]

+By default the client will export YAML, but you can manually specify either with `--output`.
+Additionally you can specify the output path with `--output-path`.

+The resulting file can then be used to create new backup jobs with the import command.
+Notice that the JSON output is identical to exporting from the Duplicati Web UI, so if you need interoperability use JSON.
+The YAML file is only understood by this client for now.

+# Import backups
+The import command enables creating new backup configurations from a configuration file.
+Use either a JSON file exported from the Duplicati Web UI or a YAML/JSOn file exported from this client.
+Input files are automatically converted into the JSOn format that the Duplicati server requires, so it does not matter which format you import from.

+    duc import backup [path_to_file]

+By default metadata will not be imported, but if you'd like to retain the metadata use `--import-metadata`

+Encrypted configuration files are currently not supported.

 # Daemon mode
 The Duplicati Client will eventually support daemon mode.
 The daemon mode will run in a continous loop and fetch a list of tasks to execute from it's "task list" server.
 On startup a task server must be provided.